LaunchCodeEducation/lchs/src/chapters/more-flask/what-is-jinja3.rst

    loops or conditionals.
 Adding small bits of logic to our HTML helps us avoid some of the more tedious steps for building a webpage.
 We will learn more about this later in the chapter.

-.. admonition:: Note

-   Even though `Jinja2 template language <https://codeburst.io/jinja-2-explained-in-5-minutes-88548486834e>`__, references an early version of Jinja, it still gives a good overview for a deeper dive.

 More Reasons for Using Templates
 --------------------------------